manumonforte/webApp/README.md

 The app will be deploy in the port 5000.
 Insert in your browser this URL http://localhost:5000/ and the you can use app.

-## Images from the Web Applicatiuon
+## Images from the Web Application

 ![main page](img/muestra01.png)